2020 National League Wild Card Series: Game 3

 The Cardinals elected to use Jack Flaherty as their Game 3 starter while the Padres went with a "bullpen game" strategy, which would see them change pitchers at the end of nearly every inning, with Craig Stammen having been taken out with two out in the second inning.
 In the 5th inning, Fernando Tatis Jr. hit a double.
 With two out, Eric Hosmer hit a line-drive double to score Tatis.
 In the 7th, now with Flaherty out for Alex Reyes, the Padres took advantage on two errors.
-The first three batters all got on base, with a groundball by Trent Grisham leading to an error by second baseman Kolten Wong when he elected to try and throw out the runner at second base that went wide of the shortstop.
+The first three batters all got on base, with a groundball by Trent Grisham leading to an error by second baseman Kolten Wong when he elected to try to throw out the runner at second base that went wide of the shortstop.
 After an intentional walk of Tatis, Manny Machado was up with the bases loaded.
 He hit a bouncing liner to Tommy Edman that he quickly fielded and tried to throw home to get the runner out, but the ball went out of the glove just as Jake Cronenworth made it in.
 Hosmer, with the bases loaded, was walked on five pitches to make it 3-0.
 Cronenworth then hit a home run in the 8th to close the scoring.

 The Padres were the first team to win an elimination game using nine pitchers.
 It was also their first postseason series victory since 1998.